Election results: How Texas voted in 2024

 What you should know:

-- In the Presidential race, Donald Trump has defeated Kamala Harris in Texas to pick up the state’s 40 electoral votes.
+- In the Presidential race, Donald Trump defeated Kamala Harris in Texas to pick up the state’s 40 electoral votes.
 Meanwhile, U.S. Sen Ted Cruz defeated Democrat Colin Allred.

 - Republicans expanded their majority in the Texas House by flipping two seats in historically Democratic border districts.